A Unique Lava Walk through the Colourful Lava Field at Gjástykki at Krafla in North-Iceland

 At the next stop, our guide had a surprise from Saga Travel-GeoIceland to one of our passengers.
 They had got wind of the fact that a girl in the group was celebrating her birthday and had bought a birthday cake from Vogafjós restaurant by Lake Mývatn.
-We all got cake with the Icelandic flag on top :) I think this was a lovely gesture.
+We all got a piece of cake with the Icelandic flag on top :) I think this was a lovely gesture.

 This is what I have noticed about Saga Travel-Geo-Iceland, they specialise in slow travel with small groups which makes travelling with them feel like you are travelling with a friend.
 I have been on several of their tours and was excited about trying out more of their tours while I was staying up north for my summer vacation.

 When we got to the main area of Gjástykki we could see from above the directions of the black lava flow and where it suddenly stopped in its tracks.
 The contrast between the black lava and the green grass was so evident here.